jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) the Minister for the Environment; and
-  (b) those other Ministers of the Crown who may be affected by the policy statement or plan; and (c) local authorities who may be so affected; and (d) the tangata whenua of the area who may be so affected, through iwi authorities; and (e) any customary marine title group in the area.
+  (b) those other Ministers of the Crown who may be affected by the policy statement or plan; and (c) local authorities who may be so affected; and (ca) water organisations under the Local Government (Water Services) Act 2025 who may be so affected; and (d) the tangata whenua of the area who may be so affected, through iwi authorities; and (e) any customary marine title group in the area.
 (2) A local authority may consult anyone else during the preparation of a proposed policy statement or plan.
 (3) Without limiting subclauses (1) and (2), a regional council which is preparing a regional coastal plan shall consult— (a) the Minister of Conservation generally as to the content of the plan, and with particular respect to those activities to be described as restricted coastal activities in the proposed plan; and
   (b) the Minister of Transport in relation to matters to do with navigation and the Minister's functions under Parts 18 to 27 of the Maritime Transport Act 1994; and
-  (c) the Minister of Fisheries in relation to fisheries management, and the management of aquaculture activities.
-(4) In consulting persons for the purposes of subclause (2), a local authority must undertake the consultation in accordance with section 82 of the Local Government Act 2002.
+  (c) the Minister of Fisheries in relation to fisheries management, and the management of aquaculture activities; and (4) In consulting persons for the purposes of subclause (2), a local authority must undertake the consultation in accordance with section 82 of the Local Government Act 2002.

 ### 3A Consultation in relation to policy statements